amaranth-lang/rfcs/text/0072-stdlib-lfsr.md

 * It might be useful to add logic for LFSR matching/error detection, which is a small addition and often useful
-* Not sure if we should add explicit ready/valid signals or a reset signal, or leave those to EnableInserter/ResetInserter.
-* Should we support internally-inverted LFSRs using XNOR operations, permitting a valid all-0s internal state to make initialisation easier e.g. on ASICs?
 * Parallel generation of bits might change the internal state representation, so we may need to only guarantee it matching expected values with single-bit outputs.